khanhnguyen522/data-processing-scraping/README.md

 The script will prompt you with a menu to choose which part to run:

-- Covid Data (currently not implemented, but you can extend the script to handle this).
+- Covid Data: This part scrapes Covid-related data.
 - Jobs Data: This part scrapes job listings from TheLadders, CareerBuilder, and Google Jobs.

 ## Potential Issues and Workarounds